MENU

 Reeve's spiraea grows best in full sun or high, shifting shade.
 Plants receiving less than four or five hours of direct sun become thin and flower poorly.
 Plant on four- to five-foot centers to form a mass planting.
 As with other white-flowering plants, place in front of other green-foliaged plants or other dark background to show the best flower display.

-The cultivar 'Lanceata', or double Reeve's spiraea, is more often seen in the south than the species and reaches a height of four to six feet.
+The cultivar 'Lanceata', or double Reeve's spiraea, is more often seen in the south than the other species and reaches a height of 4 to 6 feet.
 Double Reeve's spiraea is almost evergreen in the deep south and parts of California.

 Propagation is by seeds, cuttings, or division.